 - 1.9 We ensure that all children are safeguarded while on or off academy premises and are proactive about anticipating and managing risks that children face in the wider community and online.
 To support this the academy assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our academy, our children may be at greater risk of exploitation, county lines and domestic abuse. - 1.10 To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative.
-Our PHSE curriculum covers both of these subjects in detail. - 1.11 The academy recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023) (Note: this is currently under consultation).
-As a relevant agency, the academy understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire - 1.12 To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding@sjh.srscmat.co.uk, which is accessible by at least two members of our safeguarding staff.
+Due to the context of our academy, our children may be at greater risk of exploitation, county lines and domestic abuse. - 1.10 To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass).
+We have a robust PHSE programme that covers keeping safe online, we are a Corriell award school.
+Our safeguarding leads attend local partnership meetings to gain the contextualised safeguarding issues affecting the local area. - 1.11 The academy recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023) (Note: this is currently under consultation).
+As a relevant agency, the academy understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire. - 1.12 To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding@sjh.srscmat.co.uk, which is accessible by at least two members of our safeguarding staff.
 During the academy term and in academy hours, this is checked daily.
-An 'out of office' message is operational during other times and in academy holidays to advise partner agencies if
+An 'out of office' message is operational during other times and in academy holidays to advise partner agencies if and how often messages will be checked/responded to and when the academy will reopen.

-- and how often messages will be checked/responded to and when the academy will reopen.
-Emails will be checked every other day during the holidays. - 1.13 The academy is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multiagency safeguarding children procedures document library.
-Our academy work in partnership with other local services including the public health team, Changing lives mental health support, social services, CRE mapping meetings and we work closely with other local schools.
+1.13 The academy is also aware of and implements any local learning where appropriate, such as those as outlined in the DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+Our academy works in partnership with other local services including the public nurse health team, changing lives mental health support team, social services, the police, CRE mapping meetings and we work closely with other local schools.
 We are also part of the Erewash local partnership.